 Estimates of well failure rates vary although the more conservative well failure rates found in the literature are between 4.6% and 8.9%.
 Further, a study from Alberta, Canada of more than 315,000 oil, gas and injection wells of various ages, (Watson and Bachu, 2009), shows that ‘injection wells’ into which liquids or gasses are pumped are 2-3 times more likely to leak than conventional ‘production wells’.

 The same study found that horizontal or inclined wells are observed to have significantly higher failure rates than vertical wells.
+Clearly there are going to be failures.

 A key part of the problem is acidic groundwater and especially bacteria that create Hydrogen Sulphide (H2S) which creates Sulphuric acid and dissolves steel and concrete over time.
 Territorians were introduced to this when the Adelaide River bridge on the Arhnem Highway partially collapsed in 1998.
 We have a range of bacteria in soils and water which cause this phenomenon and so wells that are put in place and sealed to stop inter aquifer contamination and leakage of gas and contaminants just will not last.
 This means government s have to pick up the bills, yet another example of the companies maximising their profits while the public carry all the risks.
 Leaking wells and governments having to fund efforts to mitigate the damage is becoming a major issue in Pennsylvannia where deep shale fracking, similar in many ways to the Beetaloo deposits.